Deviation in pharma is unavoidable, but how you detect, assess, and resolve it is what protects patients and product quality.

 Alternatively, you can identify the deviation based on the 5W1H approach.
 Checklists or predefined templates are recommended in this phase.

-Employees should be trained to understand the deviation process so they can report as soon as they deviate, make a mistake, or notice something unusual, preferably on the date it occurs.
+Employees should be trained to understand the deviation in pharma process so they can report as soon as they deviate, make a mistake, or notice something unusual, preferably on the date it occurs.

 This initial step also plays a vital role in tackling the CAPA process since this includes the identification of the problems that require corrective actions.
 It also identifies the sources used to classify the issues at play.